Dima Kandalaft

 Dima Kandalaft (ديمة قندلفت; born 3 January 1979 in Damascus) is a Syrian actress and singer.

 Biography

-Kandalaft was born in Damascus to a doctor father and a Lebanese mother from Marjayoun.
+Kandalaft was born in Damascus to a doctor Syrian father and a Lebanese mother from Marjayoun.

 She graduated with a degree of economics from Damascus University.
 She pursued an acting career and studied at the Higher Institute for Dramatic Arts.
 One of her most prominent roles was a role in Bab al-Hara.

 On 30 May 2015, Kandalaft married Humam Al Jazaeri, a former Minister of Economy and Foreign Trade.